 Hello there…I’m TJ.
 I get it, your looking for a Connecticut wedding photographer but you don’t want to be bamboozled, hoodwinked, or lead down the primrose path.

 You deserve a wedding photographer you can connect with and that will take care of you far beyond your wedding photography needs.
 When i’m your photographer, expect humor, good vibes, and big focus energy on your story, so you can relax, kick back, and fully enjoy every moment of your wedding day together worry free.
 I’d love the chance to chat and learn all about what you are cooking up for your wedding!

-Finding your ideal wedding photographer in CT can be a time.
-There are so many to choose from and things to consider.
+Planning your wedding can be a time.
 Listed below are helpful resources I have created to get you started.
 I can also answer any questions you might have, by simply contacting me.